- 6

 Regional Judging

-State Winners, Regional Finalists & National Finalists Announced
+State Winners, Regional Finalists, and National Finalists Announced

 National Judging & Educational Event